FranjoDumanovsky/BlueSpace-Newsletter/README.md

 I have made the <a href="https://www.figma.com/file/rgKpSAMRwfHLIjru9sb9nP/Untitled?node-id=2%3A25&t=xWDuMkYRxqkE6tme-1" target="_blank">design</a> with figma in a similar aesthetic to my <a href="https://quelorel.github.io/ReactPortfolio/" target="_blank">portfolio design</a>.

+I will continue working on this project, adding aditional functionalities that will expand my knowledge of <strong>Backend</strong>

 <strong>HTML #CSS #JS #NodeJS #MailChimp #API #Figma</strong>